ABOUT THIS COURSE

 - Analysing musical styles – in-depth approaches to help students identify the core styles and stylistic features

 - Resources that promote effective engagement with a range of musical styles, and provide opportunities to practise exam technique

 Describing Harmonic Progressions, Describing the Impact of Harmonic Progressions

 - Exploring longer-term teaching strategies that provide an understanding of harmonic function

-- Helping students to identify more complex progressions in the prescribed works
+- Approaches that help students to identify more complex progressions in the prescribed works.

 Lunch and informal discussion